Al3zama1/swe-notes/CCNA/17 - Rapid Spanning Tree Protocol (RSTP).md

 ![RSTP example](./img/rstp-example1.png)

 ### RSTP Link Types
-* RSTP distinguishes between three different link types:
-	* **Edge**: a port that is connected to an end host.
-It moves directly to forwarding, without negotiation.
-	* **Pint-to-point**: a direct connection between two switches.
-	* **Shared**: a connection to a hub.
-The connection must operate in half-duplex.

 ![rstp link types](./img/rstp-link-types.png)
 #### Edge Link Type
 * Edge ports are connected to end hosts.